-On the one hand cold-water fish are easy.
-Just put them in a tank with water temperature close to room temp and that’s all.
+On the one hand, cold-water fish are easy.
+Just put them in a tank with a water temperature close to room temp – and that’s all.
 No heaters, no worries if power failure occurs.

-On the other hand tropical aquariums are easy too.
-You add a heater and there are no worries if room temperature is going up and down.
-Aquarium has stable temperature because the heater does its job.
+On the other hand, tropical aquariums are easy too.
+You add a heater and have no worries if room temperature fluctuates.
+The aquarium maintains a stable temperature because the heater does its job.

-There will always be time for you to add some live plants to your tank.
+There will always be time for you to add live plants to your tank later.
 Don’t rush.
 Try to concentrate on your fish in the beginning.
-If you wish there is no problem with adding one or two live pants just to see what happens.
-And if it goes well – add some more.
+If you wish, there is no problem with adding one or two live pants just to see what happens.
+And if it goes well, add some more.

-If cold-water then it is definitely goldfish.
-They are comfortable in huge range of water temperature and are one of most popular fish in aquariums.
-Popularity results in loads of literature to read.
-Internet is full of articles starting from feeding, continuing to breeding and ending with medical care for goldfish.
-Do not choose a rare variety.
-You will lose benefits of having lots of literature and help available.
-And the fact is – rare varieties are often harder to keep.
+If you choose a cold-water aquarium, then it is definitely goldfish.
+They are comfortable in a huge range of water temperatures and are one of most popular fish in aquariums.
+Their popularity results in loads of literature to read.
+The Internet is full of articles on everything from feeding and breeding through to medical care for goldfish.
+Do not choose a rare variety, though, because there won’t be as much available information to help you.
+And the fact is, rare varieties are often harder to keep.

-If you chose tropical aquarium, then in the beginning get some of smaller fish like guppies or neon tetra.
-If you have larger aquarium try some labyrinth fish.
-They are famous for capability to survive in aquarium with low dissolved oxygen level.
-Great examples for beginner friendly fish might be Betta Splendens or some kind of Gouramis.
-Again, don’t choose too rare variety as explained before.
+If you choose a tropical aquarium, then start with smaller fish like guppies or neon tetra.
+If you have a larger aquarium, try some labyrinth fish.
+They are famous for their ability to survive in water with a low level of dissolved oxygen.
+Great examples of beginner-friendly fish are Betta splendens, or gourami.
+Again, don’t choose too rare a variety.

-Of course there are a lot more to know about getting a beginner friendly fish.
-However, if you want to get it started and that’s it – our advices above are all you have to know at this point.
+Of course, there is a lot more to learn about choosing a beginner-friendly fish.
+However, if you just want to get started, our advice above is all you need to know at this point.